mgabriell1/mgabriell1.github.io/cv.md

     </span>
     <br>
     Department of Environmental Microbiology, Eawag, Switzerland <br>
+    Main topics:
+    - Role of secondary metabolites in bacterial adaptation to extreme environments
-    Main topics: characterization of drinking water microbiology with focus on premise plumbings, Legionella and protists
+    - Characterization of drinking water microbiology with focus on premise plumbings, Legionella and protists
 </p>

 ## Education